Skip to main content

 Environment Configuration

-New in version: 2.12.1 For production deployments, configure OAuth Proxy through environment variables instead of hardcoding credentials:
+New in version: 2.12.1 For production deployments, configure the OAuth proxy through environment variables instead of hardcoding credentials:

 # Specify the provider implementation